What is Textpattern? How do i install on a VPSie?

 Textpattern’s technical demands are pretty easy to meet.
 If you can not run Textpattern in your server, you will most likely work with a setup so crippled that your CMS options will be restricted.

-Textpattern uses MySQL because of its data store.
+Textpattern uses MySQL because of its data storage.
 You don’t have to know much about databases to run a Textpattern website, but backing up the site or moving varies between development and live servers does require basic database operations.
 Database operations can be carried input from the command line if you’re so inclined, through the ubiquitous web-based phpMyAdmin, or via a desktop tool like the excellent (and free) Sequel Guru for the Mac.
 At the very least, you (or your website administrator) need to export and import individual tables and the full database.
 It is not hard, but it is an extra step–additional because you still need FTP for specific files.

 Textpattern characteristics (necessarily) a superficial look in Textpattern: there is no substitute for trying it out yourself.
 Features” can be biased, while constraints can be enabling.
 It is a “warts and all” perspective: I think Textpattern is a superb system for many website types, but it isn’t one-size-fits-all (no CMS is), and it certainly has its quirks.